 While the smell is fairly potent and can sometimes be detected on clothing, it’s not as strong as marijuana.

 You may also be able to spot warning signs of meth use the day after users smoke.
 Meth users’ sweat may smell like chemicals the day after heavy use, which can further help you identify the problem.
+Hyperactivity, signs of twitching, and/or paranoia are other symptoms that can point towards meth use.

 When smoked, crack cocaine smells very much like a combination of burnt plastic and chemicals, and if you’ve been to a nail salon, you may have smelled something similar.